 - While it is vital to get in shape, losing weight quickly can do more harm than good if you’re not careful.

 - The key is balance and moderation.
-You don’t want to go overboard with your dieting efforts to lose weight quickly — that’s not sustainable.
+You don’t want to go overboard with your dieting efforts to lose weight quickly — that’s unsustainable.

 - Instead, make small changes over time that will help improve your overall health without sacrificing too much fun.